 Homeowners and renters (even households whose cost of heat is included in the rent) can apply for fuel assistance.
 Fuel assistance is available if your household gross annual incomes does not exceed 60% of the estimated state median income.
-You can also complete this preliminary check to find out if you may be eligible.

 How do I Apply for Fuel Assistance?